percula/planter_blog/content/posts/is-this-my-plant-a-guide-to-identifying-what-s-a-weed-and-what-s-a-seedling.md

 ### Common Weeds

-Now that we’ve gone through some important practices when it comes to seedling identification, let’s take a look at some common weed varieties, so that you can better recognize to pluck them in your garden:
+Now that we’ve gone through some important practices when it comes to seedling identification, let’s take a look at some common weed varieties, so that you can better recognize to pluck them in your garden.

 **Dandelions**